top of page

 Army List - See xxxx for the 2nd Easterling army of the Wainriders

 Easterlings in The Lord of the Rings books were a collection of diverse peoples from the east of Middle-earth, including those living near the Sea of Rhun, who were often allied with Sauron.
 There were two main armies noted during the 3rd Age.
-They are described as having swarthy skin, dark hair, and being formidable warriors who used chariots and war-wagons, cavalry, horse archers, axes, spears and swords in battle.
-While many were enemies of the Free Peoples, some groups had their own complex cultures and a few even resisted Sauron's influence.
+They are described as having swarthy skin, dark hair, & being formidable warriors who used chariots & war-wagons, cavalry, horse archers, axes, spears & swords in battle.
+While many were enemies of the Free Peoples, some groups had their own complex cultures & a few even resisted Sauron's influence

-They were in league with the Dark Lord Morgoth in the First Age and later with his successor, Sauron and in the Third Age, Sauron encouraged many Easterling tribes to attack and raid the West-lands, especially Gondor.
-The Easterlings' primary strength was in their numbers, shock tactics and ability to win major field battles, though they often lacked the strategy to close out campaigns.
+They were in league with the Dark Lord Morgoth in the First Age & later with his successor, Sauron & in the Third Age, Sauron encouraged many Easterling tribes to attack & raid the West-lands, especially Gondor.
+The Easterlings' primary strength was in their numbers, shock tactics & ability to win major field battles, though they often lacked the strategy to close out campaigns

-Easterling society was diverse, with both nomadic and settled groups existing.
-Some were farmers, while others were hunters, herders, or urban dwellers.
-Some Easterlings became powerful, such as the Easterling king Khamûl, who was gifted a Ring of Power and became one of the nine Nazgûl.
+Easterling society was diverse, with both nomadic & settled groups existing.
+Some were farmers, while others were hunters, herders or urban dwellers.
+Some Easterlings became powerful, such as the Easterling King Khamûl, who was gifted a Ring of Power & became one of the nine Nazgûl

 Not all Easterlings were servants of the Dark Lords; some resisted Sauron's influence.
 This resistance was often due to the efforts of the Blue Wizards, who brought a message of hope to some Easterling groups.
-Some groups, like the houses of Borlac and the clan of Rendial, actively broke with or fled from Morgoth and Sauron.
+Some groups, like the houses of Borlac & the clan of Rendial, actively broke with or fled from Morgoth & Sauron

 bottom of page